jonbirge/tesla-cloud/README.md

 ### teslas.cloud

-A simple site with information and links indented for use within an in-car browser.
+A simple site with information and links intended for use on the Tesla in-car browser.
+Not affiliated with Tesla, Inc.